avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 * Have you ever had to make decisions for your ticket that might be a new pattern the team should know about or weigh in on?
 * How about refactoring or upgrading legacy code for better performance or quality...or falling in love with React Hooks?

-I've had each and every single situation as a developer.
+I've had every single situation as a developer.

 The industry has recognized the importance of soft and leadership skills as part of being well-rounded developers.
 Making these decisions without causing team grudge matches makes working as a TEAM a wonderful experience.
 It's not about everyone being right, it's about finding the truth together that most benefits the team we are all trying to be best on.